tadgeobrien/Hive-Monitor/README.md

+# Development Log

+20250703 @ 18:02 -
+  TOBrien made a copy of the old hive monitor from 2024 and tried to get the weight to print.
+Currenlty not getting weight to print, but also appears that the one wire (external temp) is broken as I am seeing
+  -127 as a value.
+It was working before, but I have no idea what code I was actually running.
+I think I am going to make a text weight set of code and see if I can get that working with out anything else.

 # Hive Montitor

 NOTE--- I used the Sparkfun Qwiic shield which was originaly designed for the Uno.
 However the Uno Wifi Rev2 that I have has two pins that are different.